Perfect 10 (magazine): Perfect 10 v. Google, Inc.

 In August 2005, Perfect 10 filed suit with the U.S. District Court in Los Angeles to stop Google from caching and displaying thumbnails to third party sites which offer unlicensed images from Perfect 10, arguing that this interfered with their cell-phone thumbnail offer.
 In February 2006 the court granted the request in part and denied it in part, ruling that the thumbnails were infringing but links sites with images were not.
 In appeal, the Ninth Circuit Court of Appeals ruled almost entirely in favor of Google in Perfect 10, Inc. v.
 Amazon.com, Inc..
 The court ruled that Google's use of images was transformative and thus did not infringe Perfect 10s copyright.

 Perfect 10, Inc. v.
 CCBill LLC

-In 2006, CCBill was sued in United States District Court in California by Perfect 10.com for "violat[ing] copyright, trademark, and state unfair competition, false advertising and right of publicity laws by providing services to websites that posted images stolen from Perfect 10's magazine and website".
+In 2006, Perfect 10 filed suit with United States District Court in California against CCBill for "violat[ing] copyright, trademark, and state unfair competition, false advertising and right of publicity laws by providing services to websites that posted images stolen from Perfect 10's magazine and website".